Rule 173-39-02.11 | ODA provider certification: personal care.

 (ix) Appropriate and safe techniques in personal hygiene and grooming including bed, tub, shower, and partial bath techniques; shampoo in sink, tub, or bed; nail and skin care; oral hygiene; toileting and elimination; safe transfer and ambulation; normal range of motion and positioning; and adequate nutrition and fluid intake.

 (x) Meal preparation and nutrition planning, including special diet preparation; grocery purchase, planning, and shopping; and errands such as picking up prescriptions.

-(b) Orientation: Before allowing a PCA or other employee to have direct, face-to-face contact with an individual, the provider shall provide the PCA or other employee with orientation training, that, at a minimum, addresses the following topics:
+(b) Orientation: Before allowing a PCA or other employee to have direct, in-person contact with an individual, the provider shall ensure the PCA or other employee successfully completed orientation, which, at a minimum, addressed the following topics:

 (i) The provider's expectations of employees.

 (ii) The provider's ethical standards under rule 173-39-02 of the Administrative Code.

 (iii) An overview of the provider's personnel policies.